viralemergence/epizootic/tests/testthat/_snaps/check_simulator_inputs.md

 ---

-    `.x` must be a list, not a double vector.
+    Vectors inside `fecundity` and `fecundity_mask` must be the same length.
+    * `fecundity` has vectors of length 3.
+    * `fecundity_mask` has vectors of length 4.

 ---

-    `.x` must be a list, not a double vector.
+    fecundity_mask values must be 0 or 1

 # check error handling for fecundity [ansi]

-    [1m[22mThe `mortality` vector must have 2 elements, one for each combination of stage and compartment.
+    [1m[22mEach vector inside the `fecundity` list must have 2 elements, one for each combination of stage and compartment.
+Or, provide a fecundity mask so that fecundity values may be assigned to the appropriate stages and compartments.

 ---